 Diagonal Relationship of Lithium with Magnesium

-Lithium of alkali metal group resembles more with the magnesium of alkaline earth metal group.
+Lithium of the alkali metal group resembles more with magnesium of the alkaline earth metal group.

 - Both slowly react with water to liberate hydrogen.

 - Water hydrolyzes both nitrides to liberate ammonia.

 - Both form normal oxides, which are less soluble in water.

 - Both form carbide which, on hydrolysis, yields acetylene.

 - Bicarbonates of lithium and magnesium are stable only in solution and not in solid form.

 Controlled oxidation of alkali metals like sodium and potassium with moisture-free oxygen gas at around 300°C gives peroxides.